 The first thing we do after every paycheck is to separate the money for our savings and bills into a 2nd account.
 From that account, the bills are put on auto-pay.
 The trick is that we don’t use the bank card connected to this account otherwise.

-Other everyday spending comes out of what is left in the 1st account.
+Everyday spending comes out of what is left in the 1st account.
 This means we’ll never be short on money needed for bills.
 Also, we’ve prioritized saving by deciding the amount we want to save first, rather than trying to save what we can after having fun.

 4. Get Your Household On The Same Page